bwwagner/ProjectSnowBear/tests/readme.md

-This is a folder to store test files and thier descriptions.
+This is a folder to store test files and their descriptions.

 ---
 #####UI_TEST_ONE.html